 Let’s be honest this royal wedding malarkey is getting a bit much.
 I can’t watch any breakfast telly anymore for fear of kicking the flat screen into a million pieces…..The will he won’t he saga is doing my swede in……..It’s like Eastenders.
 I can’t imagine all of this drama is going down well at the Palace.
 It’s like Fergie all over again.
 Spitting Image should do a wedding special.
 Imagine…..

-But in reality it is like most weddings I went to in my twenties and thirties.
-They were always a hot bed of drama and fallings out.
+But in reality it is like most weddings I went to in my twenties and thirties they were always a hot bed of drama and fallings out.
 Blinkin loved it.
 Weddings seem to bring out emotion like no other occasion.
-Literally every one I went to ended up in some scene from a soap and more often than not fighting among lots of paralytic people whilst others were sick in the bushes.
-The lethal combination of free wine from noon was a recipe for disaster.
+Literally every one I went to ended up in some scene from a soap opera and more often than not fighting among lots of paralytic people whilst others were sick in the bushes.
+The lethal combination of free wine from noon was and is a recipe for disaster.
 We had an outrageously good time.
-I’d be horrified now if I was in the middle of all that!!!
-I can’t be ars.d with drama.
+I’d be horrified now if I was in the middle of all that.

 I can remember getting hideously drunk at my brother in law’s wedding by 12.30 pm before we had even sat down and then spilling a bottle of red wine all over the lady sitting next to me in a white trouser suit………Holy Sh.t…… Things only got progressively worse…..Then tw.tted I must have felt jealous and proceeded to tell everyone (and I mean everyone) right in their faces for hours that I was going to get married next year ( I wasn’t even engaged )before having a huge public row with my boyfriend and trying to walk five miles home in bare feet….
 What a T.AT!
 Can you see it???
 Cringe City.

-This recipe for Coronation Chicken is my ode to the royal wedding.
-Classically English and done properly it is seriously delicious.
-There are usually a couple of problems with it however,.
+This Coronation Chicken recipe is my ode to the royal wedding.
+Alone as a Chicken Salad or Coronation Chicken Sandwich recipe it is classically English and done properly seriously delicious.
+There are usually a couple of problems with it however.
 The first is that it’s recipes can be terribly long winded and the second is that the quick version is usually simply mayo mixed with curry powder.
-I am not a fan of raw spices and just don’t like it’s harsh, strange flavour.
+I am not a fan of raw spices and just don’t like their slightly harsh flavour.
 So my recipe has taken the best of both types of recipes and come up with this little beauty of a hybrid.

-I have omitted almond flakes and coriander from this particular photo shoot as I am using it as a sandwich filler for my children at a royal wedding picnic they are holding at school.
-They would turn their childish noses up at such frivalry but personally I think both would send this into outrageously delicious territory and I will include in the recipe for that reason.
 I have been so blown away by my Coronation Chicken fetish that I will be making some again just as soon as I can get my hands on another chicken.
 I am mad for the stuff…….
-I hope they have it in some nice vol au vents at THE wedding.
-I know I would….
+Perhaps they will have it in some nice vol au vents at THE wedding.
+I know I so would….

-My recipe involves poaching a whole chicken in a snug saucepan.
-A simple thing to do and well worth the effort.
+My recipe involves poaching a whole chicken in a snug saucepan it’s a simple thing to do and well worth the effort.
 The chicken itself is then lightly flavoured from the veg and bay leaf and oh so moist.
 Chicken needs to be moist to be magnificent.
 After that we return to the land of ‘Bob’s your Uncle’ as it is simply a matter of mixing the sauce ingredients together before sousing the chicken in it’s magical sauce.
-Unroll your picnic blanket and get out your flags……
+Unroll your picnic blanket and get out your bunting……

 This Coronation Chicken is absolutely delicious.
 It has a real depth of flavour that hides it's simplicity.
 Warmly spiced, fruity but creamy it really earns it's classic reputation.
 Studded with apricots and raisins it is perfect as a salad or filling for sandwiches or suchlike.
 Quintessentially British Summertime.